TABLE OF CONTENTS

 - If you’re not sure which category to assign to your products, do a search for the product or similar products on the Marketplace and see which categories come up

-- How to map/assign retailer categories to marketplace categories
+- How to map/assign products to marketplace categories

 - Ignore 'promotional' categories